6 asthma-friendly foods to add to your trolley

 Carrots

-If you have asthma, vegetables can help,5,6 especially carrots that have an added superpower: they’re rich in beta-carotene, which the body uses to make vitamin A.7 Research suggests a link between vitamin A and lung health – a 2018 study of children with asthma found increased levels of vitamin A were associated with good lung function and quality of life8 – so it’s definitely worth stocking up.
+If you have asthma, vegetables may help,5,6 especially carrots that have an added advantage: they’re rich in beta-carotene, which the body uses to make vitamin A.7 Research suggests a link between vitamin A and lung health – a 2018 found increased levels of vitamin A were associated with good lung function and good quality of life in children with stable asthma8 – so it’s definitely worth stocking up.
 Sweet potatoes and red and yellow peppers are also good sources of vitamin A.9

 Mobile icon